 If we don't learn the lesson the first time around, it will come back again and again and again!
-(And ain't that the truth!)
+(Am I right or am I right?)

 Call me crazy, but for that very reason, I think was meant to be a stepmom.
 I was destined to be part of a blended family.